Learn how to introduce music and an instrument to your early elementary child even if you have absolutely no idea how to do it.

 What are the cons?

 Cost — Isn’t that always a concern?
 The current price is $125, and sometimes that can feel out of reach.
-I have two ways to help with that, though:
+I can help with that, though, because …

-- I have a coupon code for you!
-Purchase through this link and use coupon code juniper for $25 off!
+I have a coupon code for you!
+Purchase through this link and use coupon code green for $25 off

 Jodie has plans to film new videos for the program, but not scheduled release date.